Golden julie: Conservation Status

-The IUCN conservation status of the Golden Julie is of "least concern", meaning this fish is currently abundant and stable in the areas they are distributed in.
+The IUCN conservation status of the Golden Julie is of "near threatened", due to their known range being only 200 and their popularity in the live fish trade.
 Some humans utilize the Julidochromis ornatus as fish for their aquariums and breed them in captivity to be sold in markets.
 When this fish species reproduces in captivity instead of their normal habitat, the fish have shown alterations in their color and in their behavior.

 A major threat to this species that could change their conservation status is climate change.
 Climate change continues to increase temperatures around the world including in Lake Tanganyika, the only habitat this species of fish is distributed in.
 As this lake increases temperature, the entire underwater ecosystem is being impacted.
 A 2020 study analyzed how the warming of Lake Tanganyika would affect the J. ornatus fish.
 The researchers discovered through experiments that an increase in the temperature of the water would increase the aggression shown by these fish.
 A rise in aggression in other ectothermic fish have shown that larger predators are more likely to hunt for fish who act aggressive, possibly altering the J. ornatus conservation status.
 More aggressive fish can also affect the food web, especially if a majority of this species is more aggressive, causing an unbalance and a reduction in this species’ food if they are hunting at a more rapid rate.

 Not only can the increase in aggression impact the food web, it also may impact cooperatively breeding of this species.
 The aggression would make it challenging to find mates and care for their young to continue increasing the density of the population.
 Julidochromis ornatus is a territorial species, which may result in more predation or fights among this species and the loss of many fish.
 The possible reduction of cooperatively breeding and the increased fighting would decrease the population and possibly alter the conservation status of this species to be of concern.